Stille, mein wille, dein Jesus hilft siegen

 In the third line of stanza 2, here again the Psalms are helpful, especially Psalm 16:8 (“I have set the Lord always before me; because he is at my right hand, I shall not be shaken,” ESV).
 The fourth line accords well with 1 Corinthians 13:12 (“For now we see in a mirror dimly, but then face to face.
 Now I know in part; then I shall know fully, even as I have been fully known”).
 The final two lines are a clear reference to the story of Jesus calming the storm, when he declared, “Peace, be still!”
 (Matt.
 8:23-27, Mk.
 4:35-41, Lk.
 8:22-25).

-Schlegel’s original third stanza, omitted by Borthwick, speaks of finding hope in God’s authority and protection.
+Schlegel’s original third stanza, combined with into second by Borthwick, speaks of finding hope in God’s authority and protection.
 “Gott hat es in Händen”—God has it in his hands.

 Borthwick’s third stanza speaks of personal loss, of death, which makes this hymn especially poignant in such circumstances.
 In the second line, the “vale of tears” is a phrase from older translations of Psalm 84:6 (see especially the Douay-Rheims Catholic Bible, 1610).
 The final two lines possibly refer to Job’s famous utterance, “The Lord gives and the Lord takes away.”